langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ### 1.2.7.
 Shell Logic & Arithmetic

 - One of the big improvements in modern versions of `bash` compared with the original Bourne shell is in the area of arithmetic.
-Early versions of the shell had no built-in arithmetic; it had to be done by invoking a separate executable.
+Early versions of the shell had no builtin arithmetic; it had to be done by invoking a separate executable.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)